LoomaDesign

 What should AI never change in a product image?

-AI should not change product color, shape, material, logo, label, packaging, included parts, dimensions, or functional details.
+AI output needs to preserve product color, shape, material, logo, label, packaging, included parts, dimensions, and functional details.
 Those changes can create buyer confusion and return risk.

 Sources and Data Points

-- Community research checked on Reddit threads around Shopify AI product photography, ecommerce product photos, and no-studio product image generation.
-Repeated seller concerns included rough source photos, consistency across the catalog, realistic output, product-shape preservation, and images that do not look too obviously AI-generated.
+• Community research checked Reddit threads around Shopify AI product photography, ecommerce product photos, and no-studio product image generation.
+Repeated seller concerns included rough source photos, consistency across the catalog, realistic output, product-shape preservation, and images that still feel credible to shoppers.